AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-layout-templates.md

 product-area: templates
 navigation-topic: the-new-workfront-experience
 title: New Layout Templates area in the new Adobe Workfront experience
 description: As a user with administrative access, you can create and edit Layout Templates to customize what your users see in Adobe Workfront.
 This process was completely redesigned with the new Adobe Workfront experience.
-The following information explains the key differences and new customization options
+The following information explains the key differences and new customization options.
 ---

 # New Layout Templates area in the new Adobe Workfront experience

 As a user with administrative access, you can create and edit Layout Templates to customize what your users see in Adobe Workfront.
 This process was completely redesigned with the new Adobe Workfront experience.
-The following information explains the key differences and new customization options
+The following information explains the key differences and new customization options.

 For details and instructions on creating and managing Layout Templates in the new Adobe Workfront experience, see [Create and manage layout templates](../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).